 Though generally a comedy actor, Danny has proved time and again how convincing he can be by playing it straight in dramas and thrillers.

 Jim Carrey - rubber-faced Jim Carrey already had a supporting role in 1988's Earth Girls Are Easy alongside his In Living Color co-star Damon Wayons.
 He then made his mark on Fox's In Living Color sketch show and it led to starring roles in Ace Ventura, The Mask, Dumb & Dumber and Liar Liar.
-Though Carrey was deemed the most bankable comedic actor of the 1990s, in truth, he did star in less films than Robin Williams during that period.
+Though Carrey was deemed the most bankable comedic actor of the 1990s, in truth, he did star in fewer films than Robin Williams during that period.

 His subsequent film offerings have been less than memorable but had he had more film roles and quality ones, I could have definitely seen him as the next Robin Williams.

-Eddie Murphy - Richard Pryor may have been the all-time African American comic, but Eddie Murphy had went one better than Pryor insofar as his movie career goes.
+Eddie Murphy - Richard Pryor may have been the all-time African American comic, but Eddie Murphy had gone one better than Pryor insofar as his movie career goes.
 Despite a few blips during the 1990s and beyond, Murphy's ballsy and motormouth style made him synonymous in action roles in 48 Hrs and the Beverly Hills Cop series.
 Thus, proving that as a comedic actor he has the ability and believability to play an action role, as good as he does.

 Robin Williams - during four seasons on ABC's Mork and Mindy, Robin Williams had already made his mark as a TV actor, playing the titular alien character, Mork.
-But it was his movie career where had his biggest impact and success, starring in hit movies such as Good Morning Vietnam, Hook, Dead Poets Society, Good Will Hunting, whilst supplementing these with his comedic turns in Mrs Doubtfire, The Birdcage and as the Genie in Disney's Aladdin, where Williams really demonstrated his versatility, and at times energetic and sure-fire improvisational style as a performer.
+But it was his movie career whereby he had made his biggest impact and success, starring in hit movies such as Good Morning Vietnam, Hook, Dead Poets Society, Good Will Hunting, whilst supplementing these with his comedic turns in Mrs Doubtfire, The Birdcage and as the Genie in Disney's Aladdin, where Williams really demonstrated his versatility, and at times energetic and sure-fire improvisational style as a performer.
 My favourite Robin Williams comedy era is from 1978 with Mork & Mindy up until the late 1990s.